-Howard Green Potts was born in 1921 to Joseph and Mabel Potts who lived in St. David’s, Pennsylvania.
+Howard Green Potts was born on June 13, 1920 to Joseph and Mabel Potts who lived in St. David’s, Pennsylvania.
 He was one of five children.

-Howard’s ship was then sent to Norfolk, Virginia.
-On May 1st the Cythera left Norfolk bound for Hawaii in the Pacific through the Panama Canal.
-Unbeknownst to them, the German U-boat 402, was stalking them the next day off the coast of North Carolina - about 120 miles off Cape Fear.
-The Cythera was zigzagging, a precautionary measure to make it a more difficult target for any lingering submarines.
-The U-402 fired three torpedoes at the little ship, one passed ahead, another past behind, and the third hit the center of the Cythera, immediately breaking the craft in two.
+The Cythera was bound from Norfolk to Hawaii through the Panama Canal when, unbeknownst to them, the German U-boat 402, was stalking them off the coast of North Carolina - about 120 miles off Cape Fear.
+The Cythera was zigzagging, a precautionary measure to make a more difficult target for submarines.
+The U-402 fired three torpedoes at the little ship, one passed ahead, another past behind, and the third hit the center, immediately breaking the craft in two.